Outreach College Programs

 The Doctor of Nursing Practice program is designed as a post-master’s program to meet our statewide demand for a highly competent nursing workforce equipped with the skills to ensure the delivery of safe, quality nursing care in Hawaiʻi.

 The Online PhD in Nursing prepares scholars capable of conducting clinical scholarship to improve the health of a diverse society and of teaching in nursing educational programs, especially those with minority student populations.

-The Master's Entry Program in Nursing is an accelerated alternative entry program to the Master of Science degree for adult learners who have Bachelorís degrees in fields other than nursing, but are leadership bound and seeking a career in advanced nursing.
+The Graduate Entry Program in Nursing is an accelerated alternative entry program to an advanced nursing degree for adult learners who have Bachelor?s degrees in fields other than nursing, but are leadership bound and seeking a career in advanced nursing.